How Should Orthotics Be Made to Stop Bunion Pain and Slow Bunion Growth?

 A 1996 study by Scherer demonstrated that in order to best relieve bunion and big toe joint pain, an orthotic must act to help the first metatarsal bone angle downward to the floor.
 Take a look at the Figures 1 and 2.
 In figure 1, the first metatarsal bone is at a greater angle to the ground.
 Scherer’s study and others have shown that orthotics that hold you foot in this position do the best job of decreasing harmful pressure in the big toe joint that leads to bunions, arthritis and pain.
 Over time this pressure leads to bunions, hallux limitus and hallux rigidus.
 The video below explains how orthotics work to help treat bunions and other big toe joint problems (the video is made for podiatrists so it may be a bit technical).

-To prevent these problems, orthotics should be made off a cast of your foot that is made with your first metatarsal bone pushed down and then the orthotic must conform EXTREMELY TIGHT to the arch of your foot as shown in Figure 2.
+To prevent these problems, orthotics should be made off a laser image or cast of your foot that is made with your first metatarsal bone pushed down and then the orthotic must conform EXTREMELY TIGHT to the arch of your foot as shown in Figure 2.
 By conforming almost airtight to the arch of your foot, the orthotic prevents the ground from pushing up on the first metatarsal bone.
 These tightly conforming orthotics are called “total contact orthotics”.

 Why do Many Orthotics Not Work to Treat Bunions and Big Toe Joint Pain (Hallux Limitus)?